Valaciclovir Tablets

 -

-Valacyclovir is known as a prodrug, which means your body changes it into another drug after you take it.
-Your body turns valacyclovir into acyclovir, which works by blocking the virus from reproducing, stopping it from multiplying and slowing down how fast it spreads.
-This helps to control your symptoms or prevent outbreaks.
+Valaciclovir is known as a prodrug, which means your body changes it into another substance after you take it.
+Valaciclovir turns into aciclovir, which works by blocking the virus from reproducing and slowing down how fast it spreads.
+This helps to control your symptoms and prevent outbreaks.

 -